cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

 worst case.

-For cases where the sequence of updates for the full request is very long (e.g. when a game is synced from scratch), Xaya Core may decide to send only a part of the updates.
+For cases where the sequence of updates for the full request is very long (e.g. when a game is synced from scratch), CRyptoCrowd Core may decide to send only a part of the updates.
 In that case, the value of `toblock` returned from the RPC indicates to which target block updates have been triggered.
 Once those have been received, the game daemon should send another `game_sendupdates`